MylesBorins/nodejs.dev/src/documentation/0002-node-history/index.md

 section: Quick Start
 ---

-Believe it or not, Node.js is only ten years old.

 In comparison, JavaScript is [24 years old](https://en.wikipedia.org/wiki/JavaScript#Beginnings_at_Netscape) and the Web is [30 years old](https://howoldistheinter.net/).

 Ten years isn't a very long time in tech, but Node.js seems to have been around forever.